roblevay/T2765/Lab5.md

 ## 📥 Step 1 – Download the Scripts

-1. Go to the official website:
+1. Go to the official website (right-click to open in new tab):
    👉 <a href="https://ola.hallengren.com" target="_blank">https://ola.hallengren.com</a>

 2. Click **Download** under “MaintenanceSolution.sql”.